Unlikely intersections with CM abelian varieties in a family and explicit bounds for canonical heights under endomorphisms: Introduction

 To implement this strategy, we first reduce the problem to the case of restrictions of the universal family of abelian varieties over a quasi-projective curve in the moduli space $\A_g$ of principally polarized abelian varieties of dimension $g$.
-Using a result of Peterzil and Starchenko, after restricting to a suitable fundamental domain, the uniformizing map of the universal family is definable in the o-minimal structure $\R_{\text{an, exp}}$.
-Consequently, the preimage of $\c$ under this map is a definable surface $X$.\\ Let $\c'$ be the subset of $\c$ we want to prove to be finite.
-Then, each point $P_0 \in \c'$ correspond to a point on $X$ lying on a subvariety defined by equations with integer coefficients.
-We then use a result by Habegger and Pila, which states that the number of points on $X$ lying on such subvarieties with coefficients bounded in absolute value by $T$ is at most $\ll T^{\eps}$, provided that the abelian logarithm of the generic point of $\c$ generates a field of sufficiently large transcendence degree over the field generated by the period matrix.
+Using a result of Peterzil and Starchenko, after restricting to a suitable fundamental domain, the uniformizing map of the universal family is definable in the o-minimal structure $\R_{\text{an, exp}}$, so that the preimage of $\c$ becomes a definable surface $X$.\\ Let $\c'$ be the subset of $\c$ we want to prove to be finite.
+Each point $P_0 \in \c'$ corresponds to a point on $X$ lying on an algebraic subvariety defined by equations with algebraic coefficients of controlled arithmetic complexity (in particular, of bounded degree).
+A theorem of Habegger and Pila implies that, assuming that the abelian logarithm of the generic point of $\c$ generates a field of sufficiently large transcendence degree over the field generated by the period matrix, the number of points on $X$ lying on such subvarieties of complexity at most $T$ is $\ll T^\eps$ for every $\eps>0$.

+The remaining part of the proof is arithmetic in nature.
+We establish several quantitative estimates concerning canonical heights on $\c$, Faltings heights of CM fibers, and period matrices.
+These bounds provide control on the arithmetic complexity of the algebraic relations arising from points of $\c'$ on $X$.

-We then use a result by Barroero and Capuano, based on an earlier result by Masser \cite{Mas88}, to construct a linear combination of a specific basis of endomorphisms of $\AA_{\pi(P_0)}$, with coefficients bounded by a constant times a positive power of $\pq{\Q(P_0):\Q}$ and such that $P_0$ lies in the kernel of this linear combination.
-Furthermore, since all Galois conjugates of $P_0$ remain in $\c'$, there are at least $D_0$ points on $X$ lying on subvarieties whose coefficients are bounded in absolute value by some positive power of $D_0$.
-Together with the previous estimate, this implies that $D_0$ is uniformly bounded.
-By Northcott's theorem, this establishes the claim of the theorem.
+As a key output, we construct a non-zero endomorphism of $\AA_{\pi(P_0)}$ vanishing at $P_0$, whose Rosati norm is bounded by a constant times a positive power of $D_0:=\pq{k(P_0):k}$.
+This produces algebraic subvarieties on $X$ whose defining coefficients have arithmetic complexity $\ll D_0^{O(1)}$.

+Since all Galois conjugates of $P_0$ remain in $\c'$, this yields at least $D_0$ points on $X$ lying on subvarieties of complexity $\ll D_0^{O(1)}$.
+The point-counting estimate obtained via the Habegger–Pila theorem implies that the number of such points is $\ll D_0^\eps$ for every $\eps>0$.
+Comparing the two bounds, we conclude that $D_0$ is uniformly bounded.
+The finiteness of $\c'$ then follows from Northcott’s theorem.

 In particular, when constructing the endomorphism whose kernel contains $P_0$, an essential ingredient is an explicit control on the behaviour of canonical heights under endomorphisms.
 To state the general result we shall use, which has independent interest, we briefly recall the setting for canonical heights on abelian varieties.